Woodland Stewardship

 Host: Maurizo Valerio

-2021 interns removed barbed wire fencing from the Valerio Ranch.
-Barbed wire is harmful to wildlife.
-Species are unable to freely travel from different locations without the risk of being caught on a barbed-wire fence.
-Eliminating barbed wire improves the livelihoods of wildlife and bolsters forest ecosystems.
 Interns replace barbed wire fencing with a wooden fence made from poles from condemned trees.
-The wooden fence eliminates the risk of harm to the wildlife animals.
-The spacing dimensions of the fence were created so deer could safely jump over.
+The wooden fence eliminates the risk of harm to the wildlife.
+The spacing dimensions of the fence were created so that deer could safely jump over.
 There is enough spacing below for the fawn to crawl under.